Please Support the Bible Translation Work of the Updated American Standard Version (UASV)

 We should clarify that of the approximate 24,000 total manuscripts of the New Testament, not all are complete books.
-There are fragmented manuscripts with just a few verses, manuscripts containing an entire book, others that include numerous books, and some that have the whole New Testament, or nearly so.
-This is expected since the oldest manuscripts we have were copied in an era when reproducing the entire New Testament was not the norm, but rather a single book or a group of books (i.e., the Gospels or Paul’s letters).
+There are fragmented manuscripts that have just a few verses, manuscripts that contain an entire book, others that include numerous books, and some that have the whole New Testament, or nearly so.
+This is to be expected since the oldest manuscripts we have were copied in an era when reproducing the entire New Testament was not the norm, but rather a single book or a group of books (i.e., the Gospels or Paul’s letters).
 This still does not negate the vast riches of manuscripts that we possess.

 What can we conclude from this short introduction to New Testament textual studies?
-There is some irony here: secular scholars have no problem accepting classic authors’ wording with their minuscule amount of evidence.
+There is some irony here in that secular scholars have no problem accepting classic authors’ wording with their minuscule amount of evidence.
 However, they discount the treasure trove of evidence that is available to the New Testament textual scholar.
-Still, this should not surprise us, as the New Testament has always been under-appreciated and attacked in some way, shape, or form over the past 2,000 years.
+Still, this should not surprise us as the New Testament has always been under-appreciated and attacked in some way, shape, or form over the past 2,000 years.

 After discussing the amount of New Testament manuscripts available, Atheist commentator Bob Seidensticker, writes, “The first problem is that more manuscripts at best increase our confidence that we have the original version.
 That does not mean the original copy was history ….”
 That is, Seidensticker is forced to acknowledge the reliability of the New Testament text as we have it today and can only try to deny what it says.
 He also tells us of the New Testament, “Compare that with 2000 copies of the Iliad, the second-best represented manuscript.”
 Of those 2,000 copies of the Iliad, how far removed are they from the alleged originals?
 The Iliad is dated to about 1260–1180 B.C.E.
 The most notable Iliad manuscripts are from the 9th, 10th, and 11th centuries C.E.
 That would make these manuscripts over 2,000 years removed from their original.